HealthTech platforms built for compliance from day one.

 - Multi-role workflow maps (clinicians, admins, patients)

-- Security posture and compliance notes for regulated environments
+- Security requirements and compliance checklist for regulated environments

 - Prioritized backlog structured around delivery milestones